Don’t throw your old, faded patio umbrella away! Learn how to paint a faded patio umbrella while reading about my patio umbrella makeover.

 I started with an old patio umbrella.
 It actually wasn’t too old, but it was just really faded.

 - Wash the umbrella down with soap and water.
 If you have a power sprayer, you might use that on the lowest setting.
-If not, you can get use this tutorial for cleaning without a power sprayer.
+If not, you can use this tutorial for cleaning without a power sprayer.

 - Keep painting, following the directions of whatever method you are using until you have full coverage.